tonyzhao-jt/vllm-PQ/docs/source/quantization/fp8.rst

 FP8 W8A8
 ==================

 vLLM supports FP8 (8-bit floating point) weight and activation quantization using hardware acceleration on GPUs such as Nvidia H100 and AMD MI300x.
 Currently, only Hopper and Ada Lovelace GPUs are officially supported for W8A8.
 Ampere GPUs are supported for W8A16 (weight-only FP8) utilizing Marlin kernels.
-Quantization of models with FP8 allows for a 2x reduction in model memory requirements and up to a 1.6x improvement in throughput with minimal impact on accuracy.
+Quantization of models with FP8 allows a 2x reduction in model memory requirements and up to a 1.6x improvement in throughput with minimal impact on accuracy.

-Please visit the HF collection of `quantized FP8 checkpoints of popular LLMs ready to use with vLLM <https://huggingface.co/collections/neuralmagic/fp8-llms-for-vllm-666742ed2b78b7ac8df13127>`_.
+Visit the HF collection of `quantized FP8 checkpoints of popular LLMs ready to use with vLLM <https://huggingface.co/collections/neuralmagic/fp8-llms-for-vllm-666742ed2b78b7ac8df13127>`_.

 The FP8 types typically supported in hardware have two distinct representations, each useful in different scenarios: